-Did you know February is National Healthy Heart Month?
+Did you know February is National Heart Health Month?

-It's a great time to talk about the simple ways you can strengthen a healthy heart and reduce your risk of cardiovascular disease.
+It's a great time to explore the simple ways you can strengthen your heart and reduce your risk of cardiovascular disease.
 Because sadly according to the American Heart Associate, 1 in 3 women are diagnosed with heart disease annually.

-The good news is in most cases, heart disease is preventable.
-Adopt a healthy lifestyle, which includes not smoking, maintaining a healthy weight, controlling blood sugar and cholesterol, treating high blood pressure, and getting at least 150 minutes of moderate-intensity physical activity a week along with regular health checkups are key.
+Studies show adopting a healthy lifestyle, which includes factors such as maintaining a healthy weight, controlling blood sugar and cholesterol levels, treating high blood pressure, quitting smoking and getting at least 150 minutes of moderate-intensity physical activity each week along with getting in those regular health check-ups are all key.

 Know your stats